alwayslearningtechguy/wonderfulmysteriousapp/E2E_Manual_Testing.md

 All manual UI testing for the Wonderful Mysterious App was performed on a desktop/laptop environment (Chrome and Firefox on Windows/macOS).
 The application runs locally inside a Docker container and is accessed via `http://localhost:8000`, which is only reachable from the host machine.

 Because the app is not deployed to a public network and mobile/tablet devices cannot access the local Docker container without additional networking configuration, mobile and tablet testing were not performed.
-This limitation does not impact the assignment requirements, as the rubric does not mandate responsive or cross‑device UI validation.

-Desktop browser testing fully satisfies the manual testing expectations for this project.

 ---